Programming & Data Processing

 "Hi!" → "SGkh" (3 bytes → 4 chars, no padding)

-• Email (SMTP): Originally text-only; can't send raw binary attachments
+• Email (SMTP) was originally text-only and can't carry raw binary attachments

-• XML: Text-based; needs encoding for embedded files
+• XML is text-based and needs encoding for any embedded binary content

-Base64 provides a universal way to represent any binary data using only safe ASCII characters.
-Downside: 33% size increase.
+Base64 lets you represent any binary data using only safe ASCII characters.
+The tradeoff is a 33% increase in size.

 <!-- Instead of external file -->